-During the year ended 31st July, 2022, the Company complied with all applicable provisions of the Corporate Governance Code contained in Appendix 14 of the Listing Rules (the "Code") except for the following deviation:
+During the year ended 31st July, 2023, the Company complied with all applicable provisions of the Corporate Governance Code contained in Appendix 14 of the Listing Rules (the "Code") except for the following deviation:

-- 1. Under Code A.4.1, non-executive directors should be appointed for a specific term, subject to re-election. - Certain independent non-executive directors of the Company are not appointed for a specific term but they are subject to retirement by rotation at annual general meetings in accordance with Article 103(A) of the Company's Articles of Association.
-The Company will ensure that all directors retire at regular intervals - 2.
-Under Code E.1.2, the Chairman of the board of directors (the "Board") should attend the annual general meeting.
+Under Code A.4.1, non-executive directors should be appointed for a specific term, subject to re-election.

+Certain independent non-executive directors of the Company are not appointed for a specific term but they are subject to retirement by rotation at annual general meetings in accordance with Article 103(A) of the Company's Articles of Association.
+The Company will ensure that all directors retire at regular intervals.